MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/ad-fs-always-on.md

 # Setting up an AD FS Deployment with AlwaysOn Availability Groups
 A highly available geo-distributed topology provides:
-* Elimination of a single point of failure: With failover capabilities, you can achieve a highly available ADFS infrastructure even if one of the data centers in a part of a globe goes down.
+* Elimination of a single point of failure: With failover capabilities, you can achieve a highly available AD FS infrastructure even if one of the data centers in a part of a globe goes down.
-* Improved performance: You can use the suggested deployment to provide a high-performance ADFS infrastructure
+* Improved performance: You can use the suggested deployment to provide a high-performance AD FS infrastructure

 AD FS can be configured for a highly available geo-distributed scenario.
 The following guide will walk through an overview of AD FS with SQL Always on Availability Groups and provide deployment considerations and guidance.